 This is your free Prague City Guide!
 This city still has some of the signs of its communist days, but it’s the history from much longer ago that shines here.
-There’s a lot to see and do and although not as cheap as it used to be, the city is still relatively economic to enjoy.
+There’s a lot to see and do and although it’s not as cheap as it used to be, the city is still relatively economic to enjoy.
 Here are our personal recommendations of how to spend your time.

 WHAT TO DO IN PRAGUE